Zondax/ledger-substrate-js/README.md

 # Run Tests

-- Prepare your Ledger device (https://github.com/zondax/ledger-kusama)
+- Prepare your Ledger device (for instance, use https://github.com/zondax/ledger-kusama)

   - Prepare as development device: